 Mammoth Cave is perhaps the most famous one amongst the Kentucky Caverns.
 In fact, it is longest-known cave system in the entire globe.
 This system stretches for 400 miles and is also very close to the Bowling Green trails as well.
 Similar to Lost River Cave, the Mammoth Cave also has a nice park above it where you can have a nice walk or have a family picnic.
 It is also interesting to know that Mammoth Cave is the second oldest attraction in the country being around for over 200 years in the public eye.
 The Mammoth Cave tickets for the tour inside the gave are currently at $22 per adult and $16 per child.

-Crystal Onyx Cave
+Crystal Onyx Cave Located on Prewitts Knob

 Crystal Onyx is family owned and operates with a laid back attitude and tours are mostly unscripted.
 This cave was originally opened for tours in 1965 and after many years of closures in between started operating regularly in 2018.
 Also, it is one of premier caves in Kentucky that offers a beautiful setting throughout.

 One of most beautiful Kentucky caverns, Diamond Caverns is very close to Mammoth Cave National Park.
 The pathways along this cave feels like a cathedral and the lighting here is just fantastic showcasing all the aspects of these limestone formations.
 They are open all year long and the tours are one mile long with knowledge tour guides.
 Diamond Caverns prices for admission are $22 plus taxes for adults and half of that for children.